 Is the PSI of your compressed air system too high?
 As many as 80% of manufacturers are running their systems at a higher PSI than necessary for their production processes.
-Reducing the PSI of your plant may be your largest — and easiest—an opportunity for energy savings.
+Reducing the PSI of your plant may be your largest — and easiest — opportunity for energy savings.
 Best of all?
 Many of the things you can do to reduce your plant pressure are very inexpensive — or even free!

 Saving Energy by Reducing PSI

-Aire Tip: A 2 PSI reduction in plant pressure will save ~1% in energy costs for your compressed air system
+Aire Tip: A 2 PSI reduction in plant pressure will save ~1% in energy costs for your compressed air system.

 How Much PSI Do You Really Need?

 Most manufacturing plants are running somewhere between 110 and 125 PSI for regular operations.
 For many of them, this is higher than necessary to meet production demands.
 In fact, we find that the average industrial compressed air system is running about 15-20% higher than necessary.
+This leaves ample opportunity to lower plant pressure while still meeting minimum pressure requirements for applications.

-This typically happens for one of two reasons.
+This typically happens for one of two reasons:

-• Aiming for maximum, instead of minimum, pressure for tools and machines.
-Most equipment and tools require between 90 and 100 PSI for optimal operation.
+- Aiming for maximum, instead of minimum, pressure for tools and machines: Most equipment and tools require between 90 and 100 PSI for optimal operation.
 For example, most CNC machines are designed to run at 6 bar, or about 88 PSI.
 However, many plants are calibrating their compressors to deliver higher pressures than necessary.
 This is often because of a misunderstanding of how machines and tools are rated.
-Every machine has three ratings: a recommended operating pressure, a minimum pressure (below which the machine will stop operating and an alarm will sound), and maximum pressure.
+Every machine has three ratings: a recommended operating pressure, a minimum pressure (below which the machine will stop operating and an alarm will sound), and a maximum pressure.
 Machine manufacturers may publish only the maximum safe operating pressure, but that doesn’t mean this is the ideal pressure for the machine.
 In fact, operating at higher pressures than necessary is likely to cause excessive wear on machine parts and generate higher heat.

-• Excessive pressure drop leading to problems at the end of the run.
-Many plants compensate for excessive pressure drop by simply ramping up the PSI of their whole system.
+- Excessive pressure drop leading to problems at the end of the run: Many plants compensate for excessive pressure drop by simply ramping up the PSI of their whole system.
 If you are losing 15-20 PSI across your system, that means you will have to increase your plant pressure by this amount to avoid dropping below the minimum pressure for machines located at the end of the run.
 This could be costing you thousands of dollars a year in energy to compensate for a problem that can often be fixed for a few bucks.

 Aire Tip: Many machines operate well at pressures below their rated operating pressure, as long as the pressure never drops below the minimum required pressure.